Daviiap/sev-guest_device_mock/README.md

 - **GET_REPORT**: This request retrieves a report containing information about the AMD Secure Processor and the Guest VM.
 The implementation provides a mock report for testing purposes.

+- **GET_EXT_REPORT**: This request retrieves a report containing information about the AMD Secure Processor and the Guest VM and the Certificate used to sign this report.

 ## Build Instructions

 To build the code, follow these steps: